AceMedia/Foundations-for-the-Future/immigration/seasonal-migration.md

 Seasonal worker programmes represent a practical solution to UK labour shortages while supporting controlled, beneficial migration.
 When designed properly, they can strengthen food security, support regional economies, and provide pathways for integration — moving beyond the current ad hoc arrangements that often exploit workers and undermine local wages.

-The UK's agricultural and hospitality sectors face chronic labour shortages that seasonal migration can address effectively.
-The welfare system's proposed bulk food procurement programmes create additional opportunities for managed seasonal work in food processing and distribution.
-Meanwhile, coastal and rural communities struggling with economic decline could benefit significantly from well-managed seasonal programmes that bring workers, spending, and skills to areas that need them most.
+The UK's farms and coastal towns need workers during peak seasons.
+The [bulk food procurement programmes outlined in welfare reform](../welfare/welfare-and-wellbeing-reform.md) create additional opportunities for managed seasonal work.
+Meanwhile, coastal and rural communities struggling with economic decline could benefit significantly from well-managed programmes that bring workers, spending, and skills to areas that need them most.

 ---